Tuesday, 6 October 2009

 Magic and Monsters Day

-Wizard of Oz and The Dark Crystal.
+A day of storytelling, magic shows, monster-related craft activities and screenings of Wizard of Oz and The Dark Crystal.
 There will also be a live 50min magic show with Magic Philip (who has apparently.... entertained Brooklyn Beckham), facepainting AND a filmmaking workshop.

 11 Aug, 10-5pm, The Dancehouse, £5, ages 6+